Sheikh-Raihan-Al-Saleh/Bank-Management-System/README.md

 # Bank-Management-System
-This bank application project was developed by using JAVA language. this application has 2 users:
+This bank application project was developed by using JAVA language.
+This application has 2 users:
         1. Customer or bank account holder
         2. Employeer or banker